 Roland Berger occupies a distinct position in the strategy consulting landscape.
-Founded in Munich in 1967, it has grown to become the largest European-headquartered strategy firm with over 50 offices worldwide.
+Founded in Munich in 1967, it has grown to become one of the largest European-headquartered strategy firms with over 50 offices worldwide.
 While smaller than the MBB firms globally, Roland Berger commands significant market share in Germany, Austria, and other European markets.

 The firm's heritage shapes its client base and expertise.
 Roland Berger has deep relationships with German industrial giants, automotive manufacturers, and engineering companies.
 This specialization translates directly into interview content: candidates should expect cases involving manufacturing operations, supply chain challenges, and European market dynamics more frequently than they might at US-headquartered firms.